Cloud API Services Platform

 The Port Wizard displays.
 Fill in the

-should provide it with a unique name among all the ports defined within the
+among all the ports defined within the Service.

 - Select a Binding for the port.
 For more information on how to set a binding, see Setting a binding.

 Select a Protocol for the port from the Protocol list and enter the address of the port into the

 Address field that appears.

 The port is added to the Service and its Properties view displays.

 - To select the new port, click the port in the service object.
 You can change the information you entered about this port any time in the General tab of its Properties view.

 Type any information about the port you want the user to read in the

 - To manage extensions, click the Extensions tab.
 You can either add, sort, or remove extensions.

 You can create a new binding for your port or re-use an existing one.
 A binding defines the message format and protocol details for operations and messages defined by a particular port type.
 For more information, see Setting a binding.